Last Update: Jan 11, 2025

 Make sure your Pi is connected to the Internet, and your local network containing the other machines you want to connect with.

 To set this up, you’ll need the Pi to run a service that your other computers can connect to.
-I’m using Raspian Wheezy for this, as I do with most of my tutorials.
+I’m using The Raspberry Pi OS with the desktop.

 I chose Xrdp for this, as I’ve had good experiences with it in the past.
 To install it in Raspian, you simply type: